pauldmccarthy/fsleyes/userdoc/overlays.rst

 6. **Brightness/contrast** These sliders allow you to adjust the overlay brightness and contrast.

-7. **Type-specific settings** The remaining controls will change depending on the type of the overlay.
-For :ref:`volume <overlays_volume>` overlays, as shown in the example above, display range and colour map controls are provided.
+The remaining settings will differ depending on the overlay type.
+For :ref:`volume <overlays_volume>` overlays, the following settings are
+available:

+7. **Reset display range** This button will reset the **display range** to the range of the image data.

+8. **Display range** These fields control the way that the image data is coloured.

+9. **Colour map** You can select a range of different colour maps for colouring the image data.

+10. **-ve colour map** If the negative colour map is enabled, this control allows you to choose the colour map for negative valued voxels.

+11. **Enable -ve colour map** This button toggles the use of the negative colour map - for images which have both positive and negative values, positive voxels will be coloured with the standard colour map, and negative voxels will be coloured with the negative colour map.

 .. _overlays_overlay_display_panel: